 The Mississippi Hospital Access Program (MHAP) includes a directed payment provision as defined in 42 C.F.R. § 438.6 for hospitals estimated using the total pool of funds and the expected enrollment for each Rating Period.
 The Division will annually distribute to the Contractors the MHAP directed payments in the amount of the annual limit as approved by CMS.
 The Contractor shall receive separate monthly payments from the Division for MHAP.
 Within five (5) business days of receipt of monthly MHAP payments, the Contractor shall distribute the MHAP funds with no amount withheld for administrative cost.
 Annual settlement payments, recoupments or capitation rate adjustments will be issued by the Division to ensure the MHAP pool is distributed but not exceeded, due to fluctuations in member enrollment and the distribution of enrollment between Contractors.
+Within five (5) business days of receipt of any annual settlement payments, the Contractor shall distribute the MHAP funds with no amount withheld for administrative (5) business days of receipt of any annual settlement payments, the Contractor shall distribute the MHAP pool is distributed but not exceeded, due to fluctuations in member enrollment and the distribution of enrollment between Contractors.
 Within five (5) business days of receipt of any annual settlement payments, the Contractor shall distribute the MHAP funds with no amount withheld for administrative cost.
 The Division will notify the Contractor fifteen (15) calendar days in advance of a settlement recoupment.